2024–present Serbian anti-corruption protests: November

 The commemorative gathering in Novi Sad on the anniversary of the train station canopy collapse was held on 1 November.
 An estimated 110,000 people were present.

 On 2 November, Dijana Hrka, the mother of Stefan Hrka, one of those killed in the collapse of the canopy, started a hunger strike in front of the National Assembly, i.e. the tent-settlement of Ćaciland, from which a group of people who support the government and live there started their daily provocations.
 Despite peaceful gatherings of citizens in support of Dijana, people from Ćaciland pelted protesters with pyrotechnics, chairs and lasers and played loud "patriotic" music until late at night, after midnight.

-On 10 November, bus driver Milomir Jaćimović, who regularly transported people to protests for free, also went on hunger strike, together with his son, because the police confiscated two of his vehicles while he was transporting people to a protest in support of Dijana Hrka in Belgrade.
+On 10 November, bus driver Milomir Jaćimović, who regularly transported people to protests for free, also went on hunger strike with his son, because the police confiscated two of his vehicles while he was transporting people to a protest in support of Dijana Hrka in Belgrade.